Leading in Times of Change

 “I am enthusiastic over humanity’s extraordinary and sometimes very timely ingenuity.
 If you are in a shipwreck and all the boats are gone, a piano top buoyant enough to keep you afloat may come along and make a fortuitous life preserver.
 This is not to say, though, that the best way to design a life preserver is in the form of a piano top.
 I think that we are clinging to a great many piano tops in accepting yesterday’s fortuitous contrivings as constituting the only means for solving a given problem.”
 R. Buckminster Fuller ((July 12, 1895 – July 1, 1983) was an American engineer, author, designer, inventor, and futurist.

-Have a question for Tammy?
-Ask or leave a comment below!
+Have a question for Tammy or want to leave a comment?
+Click here.